-- The western route corridor will cause significant environmental damage to the unspoilt Wye Valley at Breinton an area that has exactly the same statutory protections as the Lugg Meadows to the east of the city
+- The western route corridor will cause significant environmental damage to the unspoilt Wye Valley at Breinton - an area that has exactly the same statutory protections as the Lugg Meadows to the east of the city.

-- In combination with increased housing in and around Hereford and the traffic this will generate, the relief road will not, according to the Council's own studies, reduce congestion significantly on the city's roads especially as there are facilities like to hospital, station colleges and major school to the east and road junctions there are already over capacity.
+- In combination with increased housing in and around Hereford and the traffic this will generate, the relief road will not, according to the Council's own studies, reduce congestion significantly on the city's roads especially as there are facilities like the hospital, station colleges and major school to the east and road junctions there are already over capacity.

 - Improvements to public transport - desirable in their own right - should be attempted first.
-The active travel measures proposed in the South Wye Transportation Package are largely possible without a bypass
+The active travel measures proposed in the South Wye Transportation Package are largely possible without a bypass.

 - The costs of the road have not been updated recently but with a second bridge over the River Severn on the Worcester bypass costed provisionally at £80m how much will a longer and more complex bridge over the River Wye cost?
 Remember that the recently completed City Link Road in Hereford City from Edgar Street to the station cost £34m to build and is less than a mile in length.